Pros and Cons of Outsourcing Customer Service

 Having a surge of new customers and increased interest in your business is a great problem to have.
 However, as your voicemail fills up, emails go unanswered, and no one is managing all the live chat inquiries - you’re missing opportunities to capitalize on demand and grow your business.

-One of the pros of outsourcing customer service is that the old-school offshore call centers and BPOs that have garnered a bad reputation are on their way out and are being replaced by more niche-specific US-based companies that run AI-powered software and are staffed with actual specialists.
+One of the pros of outsourcing customer service today is that the old-school offshore call centers and BPOs that have garnered a bad reputation are on their way out and are being replaced by more niche-specific US-based companies that are staffed with actual specialists.
 Many niche retailers and ecommerce brands (and their customers) demand this level of integration and familiarity.

 This new approach is sometimes referred to as Customer Support as a Service, with the word ‘Service’ implying that these solutions are scalable and with no significant upfront investment or minimum volume requirements.

 Even with these new outsourcing options, there are plenty of cons, and it’s important to weigh the advantages and disadvantages.
-The way you treat your customers is the factor that will make or break your business, especially if you’re a startup or SMB.
+The way you treat your customers is ultimately the factor that will make or break the business, especially if you’re a niche retailer or an SMB.

 Let's take a look at the biggest pros and cons of outsourcing customer support and why entrepreneurs and business owners choose this route (and why they don’t).